mjhorvath/Datsville-RPG/README.md

 The preferred licenses are:

-LGPL 3.0 or later for programming code (POV-Ray SDL, JavaScript, etc.)
+GPL 3.0 or later for programming code (POV-Ray SDL, JavaScript, etc.)

-CC BY-SA 4.0 or later for artistic content (LDraw models, rendered images, etc.)
+CC BY-NC-SA 4.0 or later for artistic content (LDraw models, rendered images, writing, character design, etc.)